 The commencement ceremony is the final step in the high school educational process.
 No student may be involved in the commencement exercise unless all graduation requirements have been met by 3:00 p.m. the day before the graduation practice.

-Requirements include ALL fees and/or money due paid and all materials returned or paid in full by the deadline.
 For those students who earn the right to participate in the ceremony, it is an important event in the life of a student and his/her family.
 Your cooperation in making the commencement ceremony a dignified and meaningful celebration that honors the accomplishments of each graduate is appreciated.
 In keeping with this goal, the following attire is required for participation in the ceremony:

-FOR MALES
+• FOR MALES

-- A. Dress shirt with a collar tie preferred
+A. Dress shirt with a collar - tie preferred

-- B. Black or dark brown shoes preferred (no sneakers, flip-flops, sandals, or slides)
+- B. Black or dark brown shoes preferred (no sneakers, flip-flops, sandals, or slides) - C. Dress pants (no jeans) - D. Dark colored socks - E. Mortar board must be worn flat on top of head - F. No gum chewing or cell phones - G. No alteration or addition to the gown is allowed

+• FOR FEMALES

-- C. Dress pants (no jeans)
+A. Nice dress or skirt or dress pants and blouse (no jeans)

-- D. Dark colored socks

-- E. Mortar board must be worn flat on top of head
+- B. Black or dark shoes, flats or heels preferred (no sneakers, flip-flops, sandals, or slides) - C. Mortar board must be worn flat on top of head

-- F. No gum chewing or cell phones

-- G. No alteration or addition to the gown is allowed

-FOR FEMALES

-- A. Nice dress or skirt or dress pants and blouse (no jeans) - B. Black or dark shoes, flats or heels preferred (no sneakers, flip-flops, sandals, or slides) - C. Mortar board must be worn flat on top of head - D. No gum chewing or cell phones - E. No alteration or addition to the gown is allowed
+- D. No gum chewing or cell phones - E. No alteration or addition to the gown is allowed